bit-shift-io/machine-learning-experiments/README.md

 FUTURE IDEAS:
-weather rain forecast - how lonng bbefore it rains https://github.com/e-lab/VideoSensors - predict gyroscope data from video footage
+weather rain forecast - how lonng bbefore it rains

+https://github.com/e-lab/VideoSensors - predict gyroscope data from video footage

+noise cancelling with 2 microphones, to determine what is outside sound to block and what is inside sound to ignore

 TODO: I realised that the possible problem with my QMaze was that the inputs were absolute, not relative.
 I need to give the AI the pixels around where they are located in concentric circles.
 This might also work to give them a history of past steps.